datawire/ambassador-pro/README.md

    {"message":"unauthorized"}
    ```

 5. Get a JWT from Auth0.
 To do this, click on APIs, then the custom API you're using for the Ambassador Authentication service, and then the Test tab.
+Pass the JWT in the `authorization: Bearer` HTTP header:

    ```
    $ curl --header 'authorization: Bearer eyeJdfasdf...' http://$AMBASSADOR_IP/httpbin/user-agent